 Start with the Basics

-Make sure your staff understands the basics of working with elderly patients, including addressing them with respect and treating them like adults, despite any cognitive deficits.
-Demonstrate how easy it is to unwittingly speak to elderly patients like children just by raising your voice.
-When people raise their voices, many naturally speak slower and use a singsong tone.
+Make sure your staff understands the basics of working with geriatric patients, including addressing them with respect and treating them like adults, regardless of any cognitive deficits.
+It’s also helpful to point out how easy it is to unintentionally speak to older adults in a childlike manner.
+For example, simply raising your voice can lead to talking more slowly and using a singsong tone, something many people do without realizing it.

 Although staff members will need to speak louder if a patient is hard of hearing, it’s important not to use a patronizing or condescending tone.
 When patients feel that you treat them like equals, they’re much more likely to let you know when issues arise that affect their health and comfort.